 - 3. The Monitor (common) window is displayed.
 Click Next without specifying anything. - 4.
 The Monitor (special) window is displayed.
-Enter the AZ to be monitored in the Availability Zo

 Enter the AZ to be monitored in the Availability Zone box on the Common tab.
 (Specify the AZ of the active server instance.) (corresponds to [2] in Figure 7.1 System Configuration HA Cluster Based on DNS Name Control)